-Next, knowing why you are settings boundaries is also important.
+Next, knowing why you are setting boundaries is also important.
 If the boundary is set in place to protect you and your family, that’s a healthier motive than using the boundary to try and control or change the behavior of the addicted family member.

 Whatever boundary you set, know that your loved one may react to these boundaries in different ways, and it can be very emotional/difficult to “stick to your guns.”

-Its best if family members take part in our family program although its optional at Recovery Works.
+It’s best if family members take part in our family program although it’s optional at Recovery Works.
 Once the client has completed treatment, we recommend the family continue working with support programs through organizations like Al-Anon, Nar-anon, Alateen, Co-Dependents Anonymous, as well as forms of family therapy when needed.

 Try first getting involved in free support groups like the organizations we mentioned previously (Al-Anon and the like).
 You can look into therapy.
 It does help to talk to someone.
 These things can help you get a better understanding of how to cope and protect your family.
-Remember, you are not responsible for their addiction.
+Remember, you are not responsible for their drug use.
 Do your best, and that’s all you can do.

 Making your loved one feel hurt, scared or undermined can only aggravate the situation and cause a vicious cycle of more self-medication – especially if the person is not willing to admit they have a problem yet.
-Drug and alcohol treatment requires love, support and empathy and willingness on the part of the addict/alcoholic.
+Drug and alcoholism addiction treatment requires love, support and empathy and willingness on the part of the addict/alcoholic.